This program is not available to students with only a high school diploma. University credit is required before admission.

 Repeating or Returning Student

-Applicants who have previously attended the College of Pharmacy and Nutrition may be considered for readmission under this category.
+Applicants who have previously attended the College of Pharmacy and Nutrition (and completed at least one full semester in the program) may be considered for readmission under this category.

 Years of University